chapel-lang/chapel/doc/rst/language/spec/memory-consistency-model.rst

    memory.

 The *unordered* loads and stores :math:`UL(a)` and :math:`US(a)` respect fences but not program order.
-As in :ref:`memory_order`, unordered loads and stores are ordered with SC atomics.
+As in Section :ref:`memory_order`, unordered loads and stores are ordered with SC atomics.
 That is, unordered loads and stores for a given task are in total order :math:`<_m` respecting the following rules which